Proud recipients of University of San Diego’s Kaleidoscope Award for Exceptional Governance.

 Sean Caddell is a Luxury Property Specialist with Willis Allen Real Estate in Del Mar.
 In addition, he utilizes his interior design and architectural talents to offer his clients full service home consulting.
 Caddell graduated from San Diego State University with a B.A in Journalism with an emphasis in Advertising.

-A leader with private, public and nonprofit sector experience, Ileana Engel innovates for the Google team at Alphabet, Inc. Engel has held several management positions at Cox Communications, San Diego Grantmakers, and at the cities of San Diego and Encinitas.
+A leader with private, public and nonprofit sector experience, Ovalle is part of Google’s Strategic Partner Development team at Alphabet, Inc. Ovalle has held several management positions at Cox Communications, San Diego Grantmakers, and at the cities of San Diego and Encinitas.
 As a bilingual business & community leader, she is committed to abundant and pervasive internet access for our communities and families.

-Engel is an avid volunteer in education, diversity and the environment.
+Ovalle is an avid volunteer in education, diversity and the environment.
 She has served long term commitments on the board of Ocean Discovery Institute, Junior Achievement, San Diego State University Alumni, and South County Economic Development Council.
-In 2014, Engel was appointed a Library Commissioner by the Mayor of San Diego and serves on the Board of Governors of The San Diego Foundation.
+In 2014, Ovalle was appointed a Library Commissioner by the Mayor of San Diego and served on the Board of Governors of The San Diego Foundation.

 To login to the Board Portal, click here.